Free Standalone News Feed Readers and News Aggregators

 Free Offline News Feed Readers and News Aggregators

-Free standalone/offline news readers like those listed below allow you to subscribe to RSS and Atom news feeds from various websites, including thefreecountry.com's news feed.
+The free standalone/offline RSS and Atom readers listed below allow you to subscribe to news feeds from various websites, such as thefreecountry.com's news feed.
 The readers are desktop applications that will usually automatically update your copy of the newsfeeds according to your schedule.
 These news aggregators allow you to keep up to date with the latest updates from the sites that you want to monitor.

 If you want to keep up to date with the latest articles from thesitewizard.com, thefreecountry.com and howtohaven.com, copy the following links into your news feed reader.
 An easy way to do this, is to right-click the blue-underlined words, click "Copy shortcut" (or "Copy link address" or the like, depending on your web browser), and then go to your reader, and paste it into your reader in the appropriate place.
 Subscribing to my news feeds are free.
 And no email address or personal information is required.